mahirpiy/lugnut/README.md

 2. Analyze cost and time of DIY vs shop maintenance
 3. Track fuel consumption and cost
 4. Granular tracking for jobs, allowing deeper trends around vehicle health
+5. Custom service intervals, allowing for servicing your car on your timeline

 ### Tech Stack